ashleychontos/pySYD/docs/overview.rst

    numax and dnu

-The main purpose for the first module is to inform the second module, the latter which does a bulk of the heavy lifting within this framework.
-Find excess will provide a rough estimate for numax, which is translated into a frequency range in the power spectrum that is believed to exhibit characteristics of p-mode oscillations.
+The main purpose for the first module is to inform the second module, the latter which does a bulk of the heavy lifting within this framework. ``Target.find_excess()`` will provide a rough estimate for numax, which is translated into a frequency range in the power spectrum that is believed to exhibit characteristics of p-mode oscillations.
-Fit background will then mask this region out to model the corresponding white and red noise contributions present in the power spectrum.
-The stellar background contribution is corrected for, where then the global asteroseismic parameters like numax and dnu can be more accurately derived.
+``Target.fit_background()`` will then mask this region out to model the corresponding white and red noise contributions present in the power spectrum.
+This stellar background contribution is corrected for, where then the global asteroseismic parameters like numax and dnu can be more accurately derived.
 Ultimately, the second module
 is where all parameters and uncertainties are derived.